Softmotions/ejdb/README.md

  * `$set` Field set operation:
     - {some fields for selection, '$set' : {'field1' : {obj}, ...,  'field1' : {obj}}}
+ * `$upsert` Atomic upsert.
+If matching records are found it will be '$set' operation, otherwise new record will be inserted with fields specified by argment object.
+    - {.., '$upsert' : {'field1' : val1, 'fieldN' : valN}}
  * `$inc` Increment operation.
 Only number types are supported.
     - {some fields for selection, '$inc' : {'field1' : number, ...,  'field1' : {number}}
  * `$dropall` In-place record removal operation.